dawidkotarba/interview_questions/sql.md

 - Describe how SQL statement is processed by database (Parser -> Optimizer -> Executor)
 - How is SQL statement optimized?
 - Are execution plans cached in databases?
+- What data structures are used in indexes? (trees, hashes etc.)

 # Relational DB vs OOO
 - How can you map objects with inheritance to tables?
 What are the pros/cons of each approach?
-(Compare approaches from hibernate inheritance strategies)
+(Compare approaches from hibernate inheritance strategies).
+What is a discriminator column?

+# Architecture
+- What algorithms do you know that allow to evenly distribute load between shards? (i.e. hash-based)
+- How can we add another shard and evenly distribute data over there? (without shutting down entire cluster)